 A civilian pilot was detained when he made an emergency landing at the Watertown airstrip.
 Edward K. Current Jr., a Douglas Aircraft Company employee, had been on a cross country training flight when he became lost, ran low on fuel, and decided to land at Groom Lake.
 He was held overnight and questioned.
-Nevada Test Organization (NTO) security officials reported the incident to the Civil Aeronautics Administration (CAA), which administered the air closure over the Test Site.
-The following day, the NTO Office of Test Information issued a press release to the news media, describing the incident.
-The statement noted that the "Watertown landing strip is in the Groom lake area at the northeast corner of the Nevada Test Site."
+AEC security officials reported the incident to the Civil Aeronautics Administration, which administered the air closure over the Test Site.
+The following day, the AEC Office of Test Information issued a press release to the news media, describing the incident.
+The statement noted that the "Watertown landing strip is in the Groom Lake area at the northeast corner of the Nevada Test Site."

 Operation Plumbbob nuclear testing continued.
 Five additional safety experiments and 18 more full-scale detonations were conducted.
 Several shots dropped significant fallout on Watertown.
 They included DIABLO, DOPPLER, SMOKY, and WHITNEY.
 SMOKY had a yield of 44 kilotons.
 It was fired on top of a 700-foot tower in Area 8, about 14 miles southwest of Groom Lake.
 The mushroom cloud was extremely dirty, and spread radioactive debris over the Groom Lake area.

 USAF personnel from Edwards AFB embarked on a two-day survey trip in an L-28 to investigate potential emergency landing sites for the X-15 rocket plane.
 The L-28 received clearance to land on Groom Lake, the fifth stop on the trip.
-The crew tested the hardness of the lakebed surface by dropping a 10lb. steel ball from a height of six feet and measuring the diameter of the resulting imprint.
 The survey report described Groom Lake as follows: "The surface is very smooth and extremely hard.
 All approaches are good, and runways can be used in any direction with just over three miles of lake available.
 This lake is considered excellent for emergency use."
 Groom Lake was designated as a contingency landing site for eleven X-15 missions, but none of the flights had to abort to the secret base.

 The AEC issued a press release regarding construction of a butler-type building for "Project 51" at Groom Lake.
-The statement indicated that the building would be used to "house data reduction equipment for use by Edgerton, Germeshausen, and Grier [EG&G, Inc.] in an Air Force Program."
+The statement indicated that the building would be used to "house data reduction equipment for use by [EG&G] in an Air Force Program."
 The construction project led to a labor dispute.
 REECo obtained a court order to force the union to provide half a dozen sheet metal workers for the project, then agreed to arbitration of the dispute prior to an injunction hearing in district court.